Center for Accessible Resources (CAR) provides test accommodations in two CAR testing facilities for qualified students.

 Late exam requests

-If a request is submitted after the five business day deadline, reasonable efforts will be made by CAR to accommodate the request.
+If a request is submitted after the three business day deadline, reasonable efforts will be made by CAR to accommodate the request.
 However, CAR cannot guarantee such a request can be met.
 If adequate notice is not given and arrangements cannot be set up in time, the student must accept the accommodations available or accept the instructor's policy regarding late/make up exams.

 - CARTesting can provide accommodations for pop quizzes.